Greenhaven Landscapes Blog

 Do you like a more modern feel or are you more vintage farmhouse?
 Rustic cabin or California bungalow?
 Beach house or lake house?
-You want your patio and outdoor space to reflect who you are so picking the right elements and design will be key in creating a space that you want to live and entertain in.
+You want your patio and outdoor space to reflect who you so the right elements and design are crucial for livability.

 Do you have unusual elements in your yard?

-Do you have a hill, a small space, a view or other unique features that you want to be considered and incorporated into your patio design?
+Do you have a hill, a small space, a view or other unique features that you want to consider in your design?
 Decide what you like or don’t like about your space and which features you would like to enhance.
 Stone retaining walls set against a hill can be designed to create sitting space and coziness.
 A patio overlooking a view can be positioned to take advantage of the best sunsets.
 A small space can be designed to create the illusion of being bigger.

 Do you want a water feature or a fireplace incorporated into your patio?

-When done well both water and fire can both bring an extra element of usability and enjoyment to a space.
-A fireplace can help a space be useable for cooler seasons and provide a place for people to relax once the sun goes down.
-The sound of water can help cover traffic noises and attracts birds and other wildlife that makes your yard a vibrant place you want to spend time in.
+When done well both water and fire can both bring an extra element of usability and enjoyment to your space.
+A fireplace creates an area for cooler seasons and provides a place for people to relax once the sun goes down.
+The sound of water can help cover traffic noises.
+It also attracts birds and other wildlife that makes your yard a vibrant place for you to enjoy.